Frege/frege/README_new.md

 What is Frege?
 ==============

-Frege is a **pure** functional programming language in the spirit of Haskell.
+Frege is a **pure** functional programming language for the JVM in the spirit of Haskell.
 It enjoys a strong static type system with powerful type inference and [non-strict](http://en.wikipedia.org/wiki/Non-strict_programming_language) - also known as _lazy_ - evaluation.